You are currently viewing Easy DIY Fall Macrame Wreath You Need To Try

 Looking for more fall decor ideas, then check out 65 Simple DIY Fall Decor Ideas You Can Make Today!

-First and foremost, you need to know how much cord to cut.
+First you’ll need to know how much cord to cut.

 You don’t want to run short.